I've Never Been to Me

 "I've Never Been to Me" is a ballad, written and composed by Ron Miller and Kenneth Hirsch and made popular via a recording by American singer Charlene.
-Although its original release in 1977 barely registered on the US Billboard Hot 100 chart, its re-release in 1982 reached number three on the Hot 100 and earned Charlene a gold certification in Australia, where it held the number-one spot for six weeks.
-In addition, the song topped the charts in Canada, Ireland, and the United Kingdom.
-It was also a top-10 hit in Norway, Belgium, New Zealand and the Netherlands and became Motown's first top-10 hit by a white female solo singer.
+Although its original release in 1977 barely registered on the US Billboard Hot 100 chart, its re-release in 1982 reached No. 3 on the Hot 100 and earned Charlene a gold certification in Australia, where it held the No. 1 spot for six weeks.
+In addition, the song topped the charts in Canada, Ireland and the United Kingdom.
+It was also a top ten hit in Norway, Belgium, New Zealand and the Netherlands and became Motown's first top ten hit by a white female solo singer.

 Content

 The song is addressed to a dissatisfied wife and mother who would like to trade her prosaic existence for the jet setting lifestyle the song's narrator has led.
 The narrator alludes to various hedonistic episodes in her life, concluding that while she's "been to paradise", she's ultimately failed to find self-fulfillment, expressing this with the line, "I've never been to me."
 There is also an alternative set of lyrics for the song in which the narrator is an elderly man, destined to die the next day, begging for a dime for a cup of coffee, addressing a younger man who is "raising hell" the way the old man used to do.